Whistleblower Office Home

 Whistleblower Internal Revenue Manual

-- IRM 25.2.1, Receiving Information — This chapter provides procedures and guidance for all Service personnel to follow when receiving information dealing with whistleblowers’ claims for award.
+- IRM 25.2.1, General Operating Division Guidance for Working Whistleblower Claims — This chapter provides procedures and guidance for all Service personnel to follow when dealing with whistleblowers’ claims for award.

 - IRM 25.2.2, Whistleblower Awards — This chapter provides procedures and guidance for all Service personnel to follow when dealing with payment of whistleblowers’ claims for award.